J. Camille Hall

-J. Camille Hall is the vice chancellor for diversity and inclusion at the University of Missouri, Kansas City.
+J. Camille Hall is the former vice chancellor for diversity and inclusion at the University of Missouri, Kansas City.
 She was the inaugural Associate Dean for Equity and Inclusion and the first black female full professor in the College of Social Work at the University of Tennessee.
 Hall's research focuses on African American risk and resilience and multicultural education.

-Education and Career
+Education and career

 Hall grew up in rural Arkansas.
 She joined the United States Army in 1985, and she worked for the United States Army Reserve as a clinical social work officer with Irwin Army Community Hospital in Fort Riley, Kansas starting in 1990, and retired in November 2020.